JinLeeGG/AML-EGR1-Survival-Analysis/README.md

-# Analysis of EGR1 Gene Expression and Survival in Acute Myeloid Leukemia (AML) Patients, and Predictive Modeling
+# Analysis of EGR1 Gene Expression and Survival in Acute Myeloid Leukemia (AML) Patients, and Building a Machine Learning Model

 ## Project Overview

 The goal of this project is to **analyze the statistical association between the expression level of the EGR1 (Early Growth Response 1) gene and the survival outcomes of patients with Acute Myeloid Leukemia (AML)**, using data from the AML database of the Human Cancer Genome Atlas (TCGA - LAML).
-Furthermore, to develop a machine learning model that predicts patient survival status based on RNA expression data.
+Additionally, the project will involve the development of a machine learning model that predicts patient survival status based on RNA expression data.

 The project is structured into three main stages: